-29See OECD Family Database, OECD Family Database
+&lt;sup>29See OECD Family Database, OECD Family Database

-In addition to these worker and firm characteristics, there are other factors that may influence labor market versus family choices.
-In our cohort analysis we think of these primarily as characteristics as of the initial year of the sample, 1999.30 Among unmarried workers, those co-habitating with another person may well act different from single workers, not least because a co-habitating partner may either provide support or increase the worker's difficulties resulting from trade exposure depending on whether the partner him- or herself is exposed to rising import competition.
-Generally, partner characteristics may play an important role in determining labor market versus family choices, in part because they affect household income levels.
-Furthermore, children that live with a worker may matter as well because in addition to income needs the presence of children may affect the worker's human capital investment strategies and risk-taking behavior.
-For workers that have a partner as of the year 1999 (co-habitant or married), we employ information on the partner's exposure, earnings, education, age, and a range of other characteristics, and Section 6.3.2 is devoted to the role of partner income for our results.
+year of the sample, 1999.
+Among unmarried workers, those co-habitating with another person may well act differently from single workers, not least because a co-habitating partner may either provide support or increase the worker's difficulties resulting from trade exposure depending on whether the partner him- or herself is exposed to rising import competition.
+Partner characteristics may play an important role in determining labor market versus family choices because they affect household income levels.
+Furthermore, children that live with a worker may affect the market work-family balance because the presence of children could influence the worker's human capital investment strategies and risk-taking behavior.
+For workers that have a partner as of the year 1999 (co-habitant or married), we employ information on the partner's exposure, earnings, education, age, and a range of other characteristics.
+Section 6.3.2 is specifically devoted to the role of partner income for our findings.